Mater Dei's World Language Department

 Honors Chinese IV is designed for students who have successfully completed Honors Chinese III.
 This advanced level integrated course offers a highly rigorous study of Chinese, focusing on daily conversational and written Chinese language development.
 Honors Chinese IV covers all aspects of the regular Chinese IV course, pre-AP Chinese material, and additional reading of advanced Chinese Readers Series.
 Students will be challenged to work at a faster pace, improve their Chinese writing, reading, speaking, and listening skills through more extensive communication practices, and be required to present additional projects that will enhance their ability to compare and contrast the Chinese language and culture with their own.
 This course will prepare students to succeed in college level Chinese courses.

-692 CHINESE CLASS TEACHER AIDE
+692 WORLD LANGUAGES CLASS TEACHER AIDE

 NCAA: Not an approved course